inambioinfo/Rcourse/README.md

 * Your data will be saved as "tidyData.csv" under the R working directory.

 It does not necessarily do the jobs in the order as listed.
 The reason is, in real life, I possibly need the data in another form.
 This is why I merge and change variable names before I trim the data.
+This is also why I wanted to add 'group' labels to the train and test data sets, which seems unnecessary for this project.
 But in the end, it does its job, I hope...

 **NOTE**: I did not include the data in the "Inertial Signals" folders under "test" and "train" folders.
 Refer to this [link](https://class.coursera.org/getdata-003/forum/thread?thread_id=30) (alive as for 2014-05-18)